Overall CMA election guiding principles

 - Candidates must use the appropriate title, provided by the CMA, for the position they are seeking, for example “CMA president-elect.”

 - Candidates must respect all election period timelines when carrying out their campaign activities.

 - Candidates are personally responsible for developing their social media competencies and platforms.
 The CMA is not responsible for developing candidate websites or providing training on how to use social media tools.

-- For the President-elect nominee elections only, the CMA may use a social media platform to facilitate questions and answers from all CMA members with the purpose of helping them understand each candidate’s platform.
+- For the president-elect nominee elections only, the CMA may use a social media platform to facilitate questions and answers from all CMA members with the purpose of helping them understand each candidate’s platform.

 - Election best practice guidelines say it’s appropriate to permit individual candidates to raise reasonable funds for election campaigns.
 No tax receipts can be provided, and candidates will have to ensure compliance with accounting best practices.

 - The CMA will not provide funding to candidates.

 - The CMA recommends that PTMAs and CMA affiliates do not provide separate individual funding to candidates for campaign-related activities.